Now let’s talk about sugar. Your blood sugar.

 Your pancreas produces insulin in response to how much glucose (sugar) is floating around in your blood.
 The more sugar, the more insulin your pancreas has to make.
 If your blood sugar stays high as in the case of type two diabetics, your pancreas gets worn out and stops making enough insulin to lower your blood sugar.

-If your pancreas make too much insulin then your blood sugar becomes too low – called hypoglycemia.
+If your pancreas makes too much insulin then your blood sugar becomes too low – called hypoglycemia.

 What if you need energy fast but your blood sugar is low?
 That’s where Insulin’s partner Glucagon comes in.